anggreinipra/Module-1-Final-Check-Point/README.md

 ## License

-This project is licensed exclusively for Submission as part of the RevoU student Assignment Module 1 Checkpoint#1.
+This project is licensed exclusively for Submission as part of the RevoU student Assignment Module 1 Final Check Point.

 ---
 &copy; 2024 RevoU Student - anggreinipra.
 All Rights Reserved